Imagine the NFL if the rules of play had never changed:

 In the process that it directs and leads, the committee listens to owners, receives recommendations from its Coaches Subcommittee and Player Safety Committee, surveys teams for feedback and suggestions, meets with the players’ union, consults with officials and heeds advice from outside medical experts and the league’s senior vice president of health and safety policy.
 League experts review injuries, analyze statistics, dissect trends and scrutinize videos of plays and playing situations.

-“It’s not just eight people pushing this forward,” said Atlanta Falcons President and CEO Rich McKay, who has been a Competition Committee member for more than 20 years and its chairman since 2011.
+“It’s not just nine people pushing this forward,” said Atlanta Falcons President and CEO Rich McKay, who has been a Competition Committee member for more than 20 years and its chairman since 2011.

 Even after a rule is implemented or modified, the committee’s work isn’t done.
 The NFL reviews a new rule’s impact using statistics, video and input from teams, players and medical advisers to make sure it is having the desired effect.